cscannell-inacloud/Microsoft-Teams-Docs/teams/auth.md

-# Authenticating a user in your Microsoft Teams (preview) tab pages
+# Authenticating a user in your Microsoft Teams pages

 The tab [configuration](createconfigpage.md) and [content](createcontentpage.md) pages run in iframes.
-Azure Azure Active Directory (Azure AD), and other identity providers that you may use, do not usually allow their sign in and consent pages to be hosted within an iframe.
+Azure Active Directory (Azure AD), and other identity providers that you may use, do not usually allow their sign in and consent pages to be hosted within an iframe.

 >**Note:** you can [obtain user context information](getusercontext.md) to simplify the sign in experience and to help build authentication requests and URLs.